-With a reverse mortgage, the income or capital you receive comes from a financial institution, such as a bank or lender.
+- The income or capital you receive comes from a financial institution, such as a bank or lender.

-- The loan can be repaid in part or in full at any time and you don’t actually have to repay anything until you exit the scheme which happens if you choose to pay off the loan, or if you pass away.
+- The loan can be repaid in part or in full at any time and you don’t have to repay anything until you exit the scheme which happens if you choose to pay off the loan, or if you pass away.

 - Compound interest is calculated fortnightly on the amount you’ve been paid to date – not the total amount you’re eligible to receive over time.

 This information is general financial advice which doesn’t take into account your personal objectives, situation or needs.
 Before making a decision about AustralianSuper, you should think about your financial requirements and refer to the relevant Product Disclosure Statement.
 AustralianSuper Pty Ltd ABN 94 006 457 987, AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898.